Imaginary Time Formalism for Causal Nonlinear Response Functions: Introduction

-In this Letter, we use an equations of motion technique to extend the imaginary time formalism to all orders in perturbation theory, and prove the relation between Matsubara and causal response functions for arbitrary interacting or disordered systems.
+In this paper, we use an equations of motion technique to extend the imaginary time formalism to all orders in perturbation theory, and prove the relation between Matsubara and causal response functions for arbitrary interacting or disordered systems.
 Our method is more direct than that of Refs.~\cite{kugler2021multipoint, ge2024analytic, weldon2005search, evans1992n,michishita2021effects} since we only derive the connection between causal and Matsubara Green's functions, instead of analytically continuing all the out-of-time-order correlators that appear on the Keldysh contour.
-As such, we will be able to derive concrete formulas for the Lehmann representation of arbitrary nonlinear response and Matsubara functions.
+As such, we will be able to derive concrete formulas for the Lehmann representation of arbitrary nonlinear response and Matsubara functions (to our knowledge, Ref. \cite{kugler2021multipoint} is the only other work where the Lehmann kernel for arbitrary nonlinear response functions has been derived).
 We will also show how our approach can be used to derive families of generalized sum rules for nonlinear response functions.
+Our work puts on firm footing recent diagrammatic approaches for computing $n$-th order conductivities~\cite{parker2019diagrammatic,mckay2021optical,mckay2023spatially} and allows these approaches to generalize to interacting systems.

-We first derive a recursion relation for the $n$-th order causal response function in frequency space, which relates it to the $n-1$-th order causal response function by using the equations of motion for the density matrix.
+We first derive a recursion relation for the $n$-th order causal response function in frequency space in Sec.~\ref{sec:EOM}, which relates it to the $n-1$-th order causal response function by using the equations of motion for the density matrix.
 We then show that there exists an imaginary time ordered $n$-point correlation function in frequency space that satisfies the same recursion relation.
-Using the connection between first order causal response functions and the two-point Matsubara functions, we prove by induction the equivalence of the Lehmann representation of causal response functions and Matsubara functions to all orders in perturbation theory.
-We extend our proof to systems with multiple probe fields, and obtain a spectral density representation that yields both the causal and Matsubara functions even for systems with continuous spectra.
+Using the connection between first order causal response functions and the two-point Matsubara functions, in Sec.~\ref{sec:proof} we prove by induction the equivalence of the Lehmann representation of causal response functions and Matsubara functions to all orders in perturbation theory.
+As a concrete example of the utility of our approach, we show in Sec.~\ref{sec:response} how our methods can be used to compute the non-Abelian (nonlinear) Chern-Simons response for insulators with spin rotation symmetry.
+Finally, in Sec.~\ref{sec:spectral} we extend our proof to systems with multiple probe fields, and obtain a spectral density representation that yields both the causal and Matsubara functions even for systems with continuous spectra.
 We then explicitly solve our recursion relation to derive a formula for $n$-th harmonic generation, as well as generalized sum rules for nonlinear response functions.
+We include full details of the proofs and derivations in Appendix \ref{Derivation of the recursion relation}.